-The beautiful word, suminagashi, translates from Japanese to mean “spilled ink.”
+The process used here is suminagashi.
+What’s the meaning of suminagashi?
+The beautiful word translates from Japanese to mean “spilled ink.”
 I love saying suminagashi, and hearing my kids try to say it is a-dorable.
 Suminagashi is traditionally done with Sumi Ink, which is oily.
 Since oil floats on top of water, guess what?
 So does the Sumi ink!
-The ink that comes in this kit is non-toxic and “made by high-grade cosmetic pigment with P.V.A via a special process.”
-Loosely translated from Japanese, I assume.

-The kit is recommended for ages 6 and up, probably more for dexterity reasons than anything.
-Both of my children handled the dyes quite capably — my younger daughter with a little help — so I wouldn’t let the age thing stop you if that’s a concern.
+Although the kit is recommended for ages 6 and up, both of my children handled the dyes well.
+My 2-year old needed a little help, so I wouldn’t let the age thing stop you if that’s a concern.

 This is one of those projects that’s tough to stop at just one.
 Because each print is unique, it’s compelling to try multiple variations on the theme.
-This kept us active for a good hour, and when they were dry my 4-year old turned these into holiday cards for her fantastic teachers.
+This kept us active for a good hour!
+Once dry, my 4-year old turned these beautiful marbled papers into cards for her teachers.